SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

  Almost identical to *Test sync* but it does send updates to the database and additionally synchronizes key files and resource files.

-*Sync keys*
- This action is part of sync but can be called also standalone.
-It merges all inventory XML files and creates key files in :file:`etc/key/station_*` if a key file does not yet exist.
-Existing key files are not touched unless the station is not part of the inventory anymore.

- As a result, all stations in inventory will have a corresponding key file and each key file will have a corresponding station in inventory.

 *Sync* and *Sync keys* will cause a reload of the configuration to refresh the current binding tree (see :ref:`scconfig-bindings`).